-- undertake more extensive marketing campaigns; - · adopt more aggressive pricing policies; and - make more attractive offers to businesses to induce them to use their products or services.
+- · undertake more extensive marketing campaigns; - · adopt more aggressive pricing policies; and - · make more attractive offers to businesses to induce them to use their products or services.

-Any delay in the general market acceptance of the real-time sales, marketing and customer service solution business model would likely harm our competitive position.
-Delays would allow our competitors additional time to improve their service or product offerings, and would also provide time for new competitors to develop real-time sales, marketing and customer service applications and solicit prospective clients within our target markets.
+Any delay in the general market acceptance of the real-time sales, customer service and marketing solution business model would likely harm our competitive position.
+Delays would allow our competitors additional time to improve their service or product offerings, and would also provide time for new competitors to develop real-time sales, customer service and marketing applications and solicit prospective clients within our target markets.
 Increased competition could result in pricing pressures, reduced operating margins and loss of market share.